FCLE (Remote)

 Preparing for an FCLE

 Users can become familiar with the functionality and item types that they will encounter in the Test Delivery System.
-Please use the instructions below to help navigate to a practice test session.
+Please use the instructions below to help navigate to a sample test session.

-3. Click "Continue in a Guest Session" button
+4. Click the "Continue in a Guest Session" button

-4. For "Student Grade Level" select "30" in the drop-down menu
+5. For "Student Grade Level" select "30" from the drop-down menu

-6. Scroll down and "Start FCLE Sample Items"
+7. Scroll down and click "Start FCLE Sample Items"

 FCLE Remote Testing with International Students